CDU-HIT238/slides/week1/index.md

 * GitHub pages is a hosting platform like spinetail
 * They are connected but are not the same

+Note:
+There is often some confusion between Git, GitHub and GitHub Pages.
+Git is a system for managing your source code.
+GitHub is a public Git service, other public services include GitLab and BitBucket.
+GitHub Pages is a platform to host a webpage... like what you have used Spinetail for in the past.

 <!-- .slide: data-background-image="images/git-bg.jpg" -->